daniel-nikolaev/FBLA_Projects/README.md

 # DynaStat - Dynamic Statistics

-CodeBase for my DynaStat FBLA Project that is based off of my Community Service version of the website
+CodeBase for my DynaStat DECA Manuel that is based off of my Community Service version of the website

 Light Blue - #00c4ba
 rgba(0,196,186,255)